Type-Based Termination for Futures

+In this section, we extend SAX \cite{DeYoung2020fscd} with recursion and arithmetic refinements in the style of Das and Pfenning \cite{Das20concur}.
+SAX is a logic-based formalism and subsuming paradigm \cite{Levy04} for concurrent functional programming that conceives call-by-need and call-by-value strategies as particular concurrent schedules \cite{Pruiksma20arxiv}.
+Concurrency and parallelism devices like fork/join, futures \cite{Halstead85}, and SILL-style \cite{Toninho13} monadic concurrency can all be encoded and used side-by-side in SAX \cite{Pruiksma20arxiv}.

-To introduce SAX, let us make observations about proof-theoretic \emph{polarity}.
-In particular, inference rules are either \emph{asynchronous}---can be applied at any point in the proof search process, like the right rule for implication---or \emph{synchronous}, which can only be applied when the sequent ``contains enough information,'' like the right rules for disjunction.
-Connectives that have synchronous right rules are \emph{positive} and those that have synchronous left rules are \emph{negative}.
-The key innovation of SAX is to replace the synchronous rules with their axiomatic counterparts in a Hilbert-style system.
-Consider the following SAX rules for implication.
+To review SAX, let us make observations about proof-theoretic \emph{polarity}.
+In the sequent calculus, inference rules are either \emph{invertible}---can be applied at any point in the proof search process, like the right rule for implication---or \emph{noninvertible}, which can only be applied when the sequent ``contains enough information,'' like the right rules for disjunction.
+Connectives that have noninvertible right rules are \emph{positive} and those that have noninvertible left rules are \emph{negative}.
+The key innovation of SAX is to replace the noninvertible rules with their axiomatic counterparts in a Hilbert-style system.
+Consider the following right rule for implication as well as the original left rule in the middle that is replaced with its axiomatic counterpart on the right.

-Just as cut elimination in the standard sequent calculus corresponds to synchronous message passing, SAX has a \emph{shared memory interpretation}, where the sequent becomes the typing judgment:

-where the \emph{address variables} $x,\ldots,y,z$, which are free in the process $P$, stand for addresses of memory cells.
-For the remainder of our discussion, we will conflate addresses with the cells to which they refer.
-In particular, $P$ is well-typed if it reads from $x,\ldots,y$ (\emph{sources}) and writes to $z$ (a \emph{destination}) exactly once according to the protocols specified by $A,\ldots,B$ and $C$, respectively; we will indicate dependence on bound variables with parentheses e.g. $\pair{x,y}\To P(x,y)$.
-Refer to appendix \ref{apx:syntax} for the full language syntax.
-Now, let us introduce the structural rules first.

-\subparagraph*{Structural Rules.} The role of cut $x\from P(x);Q(x)$ is to allocate a new cell addressed by $x$ which is filled by $P(x)$ while $Q(x)$ proceeds concurrently.
-In particular, $Q(x)$ is blocked if it attempts to read from $x$ before it is filled.
-On the other hand, the identity rule $y^W\from x^R$ copies the contents of the cell addressed by $x$ into that of $y$.

-Now, we are ready to examine the propositional rules.
-Based on polarized intuitionistic logic, we have both a positive ($A\otimes B$) and negative conjunction ($\&\{\ell:A_\ell\}_{\ell\in S}$) as well as disjunction ($\oplus\{\ell:A_\ell\}_{\ell\in S}$) and implication ($A\to B$), which are positive and negative, respectively.
-The four kinds of processes are specified below, categorized by type polarity and rule type.

-\begin{itemize} \item $x^W.V$: write the value $V$ to the cell addressed by $x$ (pos. right) \item $\case x^R\,K$: read a value from $x$ and pass it to the continuation $K$ (pos. left) \item $\case x^W\,K$: write the continuation $K$ to the cell addressed by $x$ (neg. right) \item $x^R.V$: read a continuation from $x$ then pass it the value $V$ (neg. left) \end{itemize}

-The particular values and continuations, then, are specified on a per-type basis, as we will now show.